Also available on:

 Take the car ferry from Domince to Orebic and drive down the coast to Dubrovnik (2 1/2 hours).

-Take the summer catamaran that runs from Split to Milna and on to Dubrovnik (see the schedule)
+Take the summer catamaran that runs from Split to Bol and on to Dubrovnik

 Brac to Hvar

-Take the same passenger boat from Bol to Jelsa on Hvar Island.
+Take the passenger boat from Bol to Jelsa on Hvar Island.

-Take the summer catamaran that runs from Split to Milna and on to Hvar and Dubrovnik (see the schedule)
+Take the summer catamaran that runs from Split to Milna and on to Hvar and Dubrovnik as per the schedule above

 For this route, the only possibility is to ditch your car as there are only passenger boat connections.
 In addition to the ferry combinations below, there is a daily passenger boat that runs from Rijeka to Rab town on Rab island to Novalja on Pag island where it's easy to find a bus to Zadar.
 See the Jadrolinija schedules.